MaximilianKoestler/rust-coding-test/README.md

 This implementation must focus on readability over performance.
 I have designed all modules to accept iterators to avoid loading the whole input/output text at once.

-A logical optimization step would be to pipeline I/O and actual transaction processing.
+A logical optimization step could be to pipeline I/O and actual transaction processing if the current performance does not prove sufficient.
 Having interfaces that already work on iterators will help with that.

 Before starting any optimization at all, I would create a benchmark suite (usable through